The 5 best URL shorteners in 2025

 - Custom domains: Keep your branding consistent and your links memorable.

-- Reliable uptime: No one wants their link to break at the worst time.
-T.LY’s infrastructure puts reliability front and center.
+- Reliable uptime: No one wants their link to break at the worst, so T.LY's infrastructure prioritizes reliability.

 Where it could improve: